-I’m married to a logical, reasonable man who grew up in a nuclear family with plenty of older sisters but not many other relatives.
+My husband grew up in a nuclear family without local relatives.
 He likes quiet and order and is perfectly happy to spend time thinking and reading by himself.

 Or, as I like to say, he’d have led a really dull life without me around to complicate matters.

-This frequently comes to a head when planning vacations or other travel opportunities.
-He names a place and I think of all the people I can visit along the way.
+This often comes to a head when planning vacations or other travel opportunities.
+He names a place, and I think of all the people I can visit along the way.

 “Oh, sure, it’ll be us, but if we’re in the neighborhood, don’t you think we should stop by?”